Medically Reviewed by Annamarie Coy, BA, ICPR, MATS

 Answer a few questions to get started

-In step 10, AA participants take a personal inventory.
-It’s a time to evaluate how far you’ve come since step one and access where you are daily.
+Participants take a personal inventory in step 10 of AA.
+It’s a time to evaluate how far you’ve come since step one and assess where you are daily.

-In this step, you prove to yourself that you are capable of controlling your actions.
-You are not handcuffed to your old habits and character defects.
-You’re capable of thinking about your actions and not carrying out your addiction behaviors like a robot.
+In step 10 of AA, you prove you can control your actions.
+You aren’t handcuffed to your old habits and character defects.
+You can think about your actions and control your addiction behaviors.

-In this step, you are encouraged to practice self-examination and moral inventory as part of your daily routine.
-You’ve achieved a great deal of success in steps one through nine, but you must keep them in check and continue on the right path.
+You’re encouraged to practice self-examination and moral inventory as part of your daily routine.
+You’ve achieved a great deal of success in steps one through nine.
+However, you must keep them in check and continue on the right path.

 Falling back into bad habits is easy.
-By putting step 10 into practice, you are reducing the risk of this happening.
+By putting step 10 into practice, you reduce the risk of this happening.

 Several spiritual principles are a part of step 10.
 For example: